America's Favorite Marketplace for Less-Than-Perfect Cars!

 • Extremely low compression in the cylinders

-The fastest and easiest way to determine your car’s value is to use the online pricing tool here at CarBrain.
+The fastest and easiest way to determine the trade in value for car with bad engine is to use our CarBrain value tool.
 Even if you’re not planning to sell it right away, we’ll give you a guaranteed, top-dollar offer in just 90 seconds on practically any vehicle.

 It doesn’t matter whether your car is totaled, has a salvage title, or major damage, we’ll give you an instant online quote to set your baseline price.